hvalverde/hvl-assistant/README.md

 ## License

 HVL Assistant is licensed under the MIT License.
-See [Link to License](LICENSE) for more information.
+See [LICENSE](LICENSE) for more information.